ViaScientific/viafoundry-R-SDK/README.md

 ### Common Issues

 	1. Authentication Fails:
-	•	Verify your username, password, and hostname.
+   	-	Verify your username, password, and hostname.
-	•	Check if the token in the ~/.viaenv file is expired.
+	  -	Check if the token in the ~/.viaenv file is expired.
 	2. API Call Fails:
-	•	Ensure the endpoint exists and you have the necessary permissions.
+  	-	Ensure the endpoint exists and you have the necessary permissions.
-	•	Check the API documentation for the correct method and parameters.
+  	-	Check the API documentation for the correct method and parameters.
 	3. Server Returns HTML Instead of JSON:
-	•	Ensure the Accept: application/json header is sent with requests.
+  	-	Ensure the Accept: application/json header is sent with requests.
 This is handled automatically by the package.
+  4. If you want to re-authenticate remove the viaenv file (e.g ~/.viaenv)